Deer Valley

-Deer Valley is an alpine ski resort in the Wasatch Range, located 36 mi east of Salt Lake City, in Park City, Utah, United States.
-The resort, known for its upscale amenities, is consistently ranked among the top ski resorts in North America.
+Deer Valley is a ski-only resort in the Wasatch Range, located 36 mi east of Salt Lake City, in Park City, Utah, United States where snowboarding is prohibited.

-Deer Valley was a venue site during 2002 Winter Olympics, hosting the freestyle moguls, aerial, and alpine slalom events.
-It also regularly hosts competitions for the International Ski Federation.
+Deer Valley was one of the venues for the 2002 Winter Olympics, hosting the freestyle moguls, aerial, and alpine slalom events.
+It is expected to host the mogul event for the 2034 Winter Olympics but lost out on hosting the slalom event.
+Deer Valley also regularly hosts competitions for the International Ski Federation for moguls and aerials, but is not steep enough nor does it have long enough terrain to host events such as the GS, Super G, or Downhill.

 Resort profile

-With a number of other large ski resorts nearby, Deer Valley competes by catering to a more upscale audience than its neighbors, offering amenities such as free ski valets, free parking shuttles, fine dining and boutique shopping in the main lodge.
+Deer Valley is exclusively for skiers and it emphasizes on upscale accommodations and amenities.
 Deer Valley appeals to the ski community due to it being one of three resorts in the nation that is ski only.
-Stein Eriksen, namesake of the Stein Eriksen Lodge, was host of the mid-mountain lodging property and director of skiing at the resort until his death in 2015.

-Deer Valley uses more grooming equipment than other Wasatch ski areas, and limits access to avoid overcrowding; the resort limits ticket sales to 7,500 per day.
-Deer Valley's total uphill lift capacity of 50,470 skiers per hour is approximately 50% higher than the capacity of each of its larger neighbors Park City Mountain Resort and the former Canyons Resort (now merged with PCMR).
-Deer Valley has 21 chairlifts, including 12 high speed detachable quads and an enclosed 4-passenger gondola.

 History

 Mountain development

 Skiing began at Deer Valley with the Park City Winter Carnivals of the 1930s, and the Works Progress Administration (WPA) built the first ski trails and other facilities during the winter of 1936–1937.
 The first ski lifts appeared in 1946, when local residents Robert Emmett Burns, Sr. and Otto Carpenter constructed them, largely from nearby lodgepole pines.
 The ski area was called the Snow Park Ski Area, a name which endured from 1946 to 1969.
 In 1981 Edgar Stern founded Deer Valley Resort in the same area and above.
 It has grown to include six mountains with six bowls, 930 acre of glade skiing and 670 acre of snow-making.
 The resort totals 2026 acre in size.